Sebastien Lefresne Correspondence

 Scope and Contents

-This collection contains 8 letters written by Sebastien Lefresne, a French colonist in Saint-Domingue employed in the administration of the French military in Cap-Français.
-These letters date from 1797 to 1803 and document the effects of both the Haitian revolution and the Napoleonic Wars on life in Saint-Domingue, including violence from both the rebels and the English, and the results of the English blockade of the city.
+This collection consists of eight letters written by Sebastien Lefresne, a French colonist in Saint-Domingue employed in the administration of the French military in Cap-Français.
+These letters, primarily written to members of his family, date from 1797 to 1803, and document the effects of both the Haitian revolution and the Napoleonic Wars on life in Saint-Domingue, including violence from both the rebels and the English as well as the results of the English blockade of the city.
 Included is a first-hand account of the burning of Cap-Français by the Haitian rebels in 1802, descriptions of the severe famine caused by the blockade, the financial struggles of the colonists, and the yellow fever epidemic affecting the French troops.
-Also included are Lefresne’s observations of the incompetence of the French commanders, especially Commander Rochambeau’s abandonment of Cap-Français in favor of Port-au-Prince, leaving the population subject to further attacks from the Haitian rebels.
-Of particular note are the descriptions of Toussaint Louverture, commander of the rebel forces.
+Also included are Lefresne’s observations of the incompetence of the French commanders, especially Commander Rochambeau and his abandonment of Cap-Français in favor of Port-au-Prince, leaving the population subject to further attacks by the Haitian rebels.
+Of particular note are Lefresne's descriptions of Toussaint Louverture, Haitian commander of the rebel forces.

 Dates